 Rothmans, Benson & Hedges Inc. v.
-Saskatchewan71
+Saskatchewan

-On March 11, 2002, Saskatchewan proclaimed precedent-setting legislation, the Tobacco Control Act72, which banned tobacco product displays in retail stores accessible to minors under 18.
-The law forced retailers to not display tobacco products.
-Most responded by hiding cigarettes behind a sliding door, curtains or blinds.
-In May 2002, RBH launched a lawsuit against the legislation, saying the province had overstepped its jurisdiction, arguing that the federal Tobacco Act afforded them an absolute right to display tobacco products at the point-ofsale.
-In September 2002, the court rejected 73 RBH's legal challenge, but the industry appealed the decision at the Saskatchewan Court of Appeal.
+On March 11, 2002, Saskatchewan proclaimed precedent-setting legislation, the Tobacco Control Act81, which banned tobacco product displays in retail stores accessible to minors under 18.
+Most retailers responded by hiding cigarettes behind a sliding door, curtains or blinds.
+In May 2002, RBH launched a lawsuit against the legislation, saying the province had overstepped its jurisdiction, arguing that the federal Tobacco Act afforded them an absolute right to display tobacco products at the point-of-sale.
+In

+September 2002, the court rejected RBH's legal challenge, 82 but the industry appealed the decision at the Saskatchewan Court of Appeal.
 In 2003, the Court of Appeal found in favour of RBH.
-In its decision, the court stated the legislation was invalid on a jurisdictional matter.74 It ruled that Section 30 of the federal Tobacco Act made Saskatchewan's legislation invalid, because the federal Act allows for such displays and the province was not allowed to take that right away from the retailers.
+In its decision, the court stated the legislation was invalid on a jurisdictional matter.
+83 It ruled that Section 30 of the federal Tobacco Act made Saskatchewan's legislation invalid, because the federal Act allows for such displays and the province was not allowed to take that right away from the retailers.
 The province appealed to the Supreme Court of Canada.
-On January 19, 2005 - Weedless Wednesday, ironically - the Supreme Court ruled unanimously in favour of Saskatchewan.
-It found that provinces can ban powerwalls, because it is not inconsistent with the overall intend of the federal Tobacco Act.
-The Supreme Court ruling meant that the ban on tobacco product displays and promotion immediately became the law again in Saskatchewan.75
+On January 19, 2005, fittingly onWeedless Wednesday, the Supreme Court ruled unanimously in favour of Saskatchewan.
+It found that provinces can ban powerwalls, because it is not inconsistent with the overall intent of the federal Tobacco Act.
+The Supreme Court ruling meant that the ban on tobacco product displays and promotion immediately became the law again in Saskatchewan.
+84

-The legislation set a precedent that other provinces and territories (including Manitoba,76 Nunavut, Prince Edward Island, Northwest Territories, Nova Scotia, Ontario and Québec), and, indeed, other countries around the world (Iceland, Thailand and Ireland77), are now following or preparing to follow.
+The legislation set a precedent that other provinces and territories (including Manitoba, Nunavut, Prince Edward Island, Northwest Territories, Nova Scotia, British Columbia, Ontario, Québec, Alberta, New Brunswick and the Yukon), and, indeed, other countries around the world (Thailand and Ireland85), are now following or preparing to follow.